The Transport Appraisal and Strategic Modelling (TASM) division produces guidance for the Department for Transport (DfT) on:

 - Phil Goodwin, emeritus professor of transport policy, University College London and University of the West of England

-- Glenn Lyons, professor of transport and society, University of the West of England
+- Glenn Lyons, Mott MacDonald Professor of Future Mobility, University of the West of England and Mott MacDonald

 - Anthony Venables, professor of economics, Oxford University